Scotiabank Theatre Toronto: History

 The venue opened with a film-based IMAX 3D projector.
 In recent years, this was replaced to feature an IMAX with Laser projector instead.
 The laser projection system was the first in Canada and one of two in North America.
-One of the auditoriums was upgraded to UltraAVX by December 2010.
+In December 2010, one of the screens was upgraded to Cineplex's premium large format UltraAVX.
 This screen is about 1.32 times larger than a regular movie screen.
 Later, this auditorium had D-Box motion seats installed as an optional upgrade.
 Another auditorium was converted to the Barco Escape premium large format in July 2016, as one of three Cineplex locations to add the format.
 Star Trek Beyond was the first film played in this auditorium, with 20 minutes of the film being optimized for this format.

 In November 2017, an IMAX VR virtual reality centre opened at Scotiabank Theatre Toronto, as the pilot program's first location in Canada.
 The centre included several cubicles offering access to VR games and experiences, using either HTC Vive or StarVR hardware.
 In December 2018, IMAX announced that it would be shuttering the IMAX VR project and closing all remaining locations in early-2019.

-The theatre is set to be demolished at an undetermined date with plans for two condominium towers to replace it.
+In April 2019, RioCan submitted a proposal to the city proposing the redevelopment of the RioCan Hall property containing the Scotiabank Theatre Toronto, which would be replaced by a mixed-use development incorporating condominium towers with retail, office, and residential space.
+The proposal specified that the new development would include a theatre.
+As of 2024, the project has not yet gone forward, while a Cineplex spokesperson told The Hollywood Reporter that "while there are conversations around re-development of the site, these are long-term plans and it's business as usual at Scotiabank Theatre Toronto".